Published at

 One of the most common fears about giving AI access to personal or company data is security.
 Nobody wants an AI assistant quietly uploading their private tax documents or proprietary source code to a public cloud.

-Because MCP operates on a client-server model, you have total control over the servers.
+MCP was designed with security in mind, and the client-server model gives you meaningful control.
 If you run a local File System MCP Server, you configure exactly which folders it is allowed to read.
-The AI application cannot bypass the server to look at the rest of your hard drive.
-It can only request information that the MCP Server explicitly chooses to hand over.
+Through that MCP connection, the AI application cannot bypass the server to inspect the rest of your hard drive.
+It can only request the resources and tools that the MCP server exposes, subject to the host’s approval and configuration.

 The Future of AI is Connected